rbctelevision/azuracast-discord-bot/README.md

 ###### Created by Nate Wombwell for RBC
 A Discord bot that plays an Azuracast live stream in a voice channel and provides information about currently playing songs.

+> [!NOTE]
+> If your just looking to add the RBC Radio bot in your server to enjoy some songs from RBC Radio, consider adding the bot [here.](https://discord.com/oauth2/authorize?client_id=1444607568776527957)

 ## Features

 - 🎵 Plays the live stream in a voice channel